PtiCalin/vault_note-blocks/README.md

 4. Open a pull request describing your plugin and include the repository URL `PtiCalin/vault_note-blocks`.

 Your release must contain a `manifest.json` matching the plugin `id`, `name`, and `version` found in this repo.

+Compatibility information is tracked in `versions.json`.
+Remember to update this file along with `manifest.json` whenever you cut a new release.